0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/02_IAM/CodeDeploy_Basic_Rules/README.md

 Now that we've explained the basics of roles, how can you use them?
 You could call the AWS Security Token Service (STS), where the APIs return a set of temporary security credentials that applications can then use to sign requests to AWS service APIs.
 Of course, this is done when you want to write your own app.

-But if you're going to use someone else's app - in this case, the AWS' CodeDeploy app - they’ll ask you to attach a specific role to the EC2 instance, and the app will then use it to access AutoDeploy (the service).
+But if you're going to use someone else's app - in this case, the AWS CodeDeploy app - they’ll ask you to attach a specific role to the EC2 instance, and the app will then use it to access AutoDeploy (the service).
 Similarly, you’ll need to add a special role to an AutoDeploy (the service) setup so it can actually access the EC2 instances.

 To Sum It Up:

-- You need to allow a EC2 instance to access CodeDeploy.
+- You need to allow an EC2 instance to access CodeDeploy.
 - You need to allow CodeDeploy to access the EC2 instances.

 If I had to summarize roles in one sentence, I would write: Roles are the security glue that allows you to piece all of the Lego blocks together.